nshah271/verdict/README.md

 **Static + dynamic, not just one.** Static-only catches dead code and obvious lies but can't tell you whether the tests actually exercise the new function.
 Dynamic-only requires a working test suite and is slow.
 Verdict runs both, so a project with no tests still gets meaningful static findings, and a project with tests gets the deeper dynamic signal.

 **Per-check timeout, never a stuck audit.** Dynamic checks run pytest under a tracer.
 If a project's test suite hangs, the MCP server would hang too.
-Each check is wrapped in a `ThreadPoolExecutor.result(timeout=…)` so one slow check can't take down the whole audit — it produces a `check_timed_out` finding and Verdict moves on.
+Each check is wrapped in a `ThreadPoolExecutor.result(timeout=…)` so one slow check can't take down the whole audit, it produces a `check_timed_out` finding and Verdict moves on.

 **Stable finding IDs.** Triage state (dismissed / resolved) is keyed by `sha1(kind \0 file \0 line \0 message).slice(0, 12)`.
 Re-running Verdict doesn't lose your triage decisions *unless* the underlying finding genuinely changed.

 **Checks are plug-ins, not hardcoded.** `discover_checks()` walks `verdict.checks` via `pkgutil.iter_modules` and pulls each module's top-level `check` attribute.
-Adding an eighth check is one new file in `verdict/checks/` — no registry, no wiring.
+Adding an eighth check is one new file in `verdict/checks/`, no registry, no wiring.

 **Bob-first but not Bob-only.** Every Bob-specific integration (MCP, Custom Mode, slash command, .vsix) is optional.
 The CLI is the primary surface.
 Anything that works in Bob works in plain VS Code, and the CLI works without any editor.